mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/buzzphrase.md

 # buzzphrase
-> Node.js command line tool to output a random buzzphrase.
+> Node.js command-line tool to output a random buzzphrase.
 > More information: <https://github.com/atomantic/buzzphrase>.

 - Generate a string of three random phrases containing an adjective, a past tense verb and a plural noun